CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 2: Install Terraform.md

 If you get an error that `terraform` could not be found, your `PATH` environment variable was not set up properly.
 Please go back and ensure that your `PATH` variable contains the directory where Terraform was installed.

+## Summary

+In this module, you learnt how to:

+   - Install Terraform.
+   - Verify if Terraform is installed correctly.